-Idyllwild is nestled in the San Jacinto mountains about 2 hours from Los Angeles.
+Nestled in the San Jacinto mountains about 2 hours from Los Angeles, Idyllwild makes for an easy weekend from the hustle and bustle of LA life.
 Tall pine trees, magnificent rocks and a small town feel welcome visitors from congested, traffic ridden towns (ahem..
 LA I’m talking to you!) down the mountain.
 Idyllwild is perfect for nature lovers looking for a quiet weekend retreat in nature.
 And that is exactly what my friend and I were in search of with our little ones in tow!

 Start your visit inside checking out the amazing displays, pay your visitor fee and then head out to hike!
 The area surrounding the center is full of easy to moderate trails that are great for a quick hike or an all day exploration.
 There is also horseback riding here.
 We didn’t get to do it on our visit, but will check it out next time for sure.

 The visitor center is closed on Monday and Tuesday, however the trails are still open to visitors.
 Annoyingly, you must still pay the fee to hike the trails, so bring some cash for the drop box ($4.00 for adults, $3.00 for kids and $1.00 for dogs!).
 Even having to pay on a closed day, we had so much fun hiking the trails we would definitely recommend it for families.

 In addition to the hiking around the Idyllwild Nature Center there are also other great hikes in the area.
 A nice place to stop off on your way into or out of Idyllwild is Lake Fulmor.
 There is a short stroll around the scenic lake which is perfect for families looking to stretch their legs.